kwhat/jnativehook/readme.txt

 Building:
-	Extract source archive to a folder without spaces and run ant in that folder.
-If custom build configuration is needed use the "configure" task to generate a build.properties file for modification.
+	Extract source archive to a folder without spaces and run Ant in that folder.
+If custom build configuration is needed, use the "configure" task to generate a build.properties file for modification.